00JCIV00/cova/README.md

 	- Can be given multiple times (i.e. `my-cmd "string val 1" "string val 2" "string val 3"`)
 	- Can be Delimited (i.e. `my-cmd 50,100,68`)
 - **Granular, Robust Customization:**
-  - Cova offers deep customization through the Fields of the Argument types as well as several Config Structs, allowing library users to only configure what they need.
+  - Cova offers deep customization through the Fields of the Argument Types as well as several Config Structs, allowing library users to only configure what they need.
   - Parsing:
   	- Mandate all Values be filled.
 	- Customize Separator Character(s) between Options and their Values.